EVA4-RS-Group/Phase2/S11/README.md

-# Session 9 - Neural Embedding
+# Session 11 - GRU, Attention Mechanism & Transformers: Attention is all you need!

 ## 1. Executive Summary